polyrand/face_extract/README.md

 ## Inner workings

 The file `test_face.py`is meant to be run with a kernel so that you can see step by step what is going on in a clearer way than just looking at the `for` loop in the main script.
+In order to work with it place a file called `test.jpg` in the input folder.

 For example: